sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 or the TF-like uniform crop height sampling:

 * "Repro": the true reproduction model (76.94% top-1)
-* "Grafted": the PyTorch model trained on the Big Vision data pipelines (76.38% top-1)
+* "Grafted" # 3: a PyTorch model trained on the Big Vision data pipelines (76.72% top-1)

 Loosely inspired by guided backpropagation <d-cite key="DBLP:journals/corr/SpringenbergDBR14"></d-cite>, we compute the gradient of the class logit on the images from the ImageNet-1k validation set, sum over